awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/Readme.md

 The Visual Studio solution **PhotoAssetManager.sln** includes several projects with different purposes for this example.

-- **PamApi** - A Lambda Serverless Api project that includes an ApiController for the serverless endpoints, a swagger ui for development environments, and the separate Download and DetectLabels functions.
+- **PamApi** - A Lambda Serverless Api project that includes an ApiController for the serverless endpoints, a Swagger UI for development environments, and the separate Download and DetectLabels functions.
   - This is the project that will be packaged and deployed when using the `dotnet` language option when setting up the CDK stack.
 - **PamApiAnnotations** - A [Lambda Annotations](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.Annotations/README.md) project that includes a version of the serverless endpoints that use Lambda Annotations for .NET.
   - This is the project that will be packaged and deployed when using the `dotnetla` language option when setting up the CDK stack.